Muzyar-rad/mazybook/README.md

 # Mazybook_social_media

-A full-stack Social Media Application for registering new users and posting text and images, also commenting under the posts
+A full-stack mobile responsive Social Media Application for registering new users and posting text and images, also commenting under the posts

 ## Technologies Used